 I want to move my child to a new school ready for the start of the new term, when do I apply?

 If you want to transfer your child to start a new school in the following September and it isn’t as part of a normal phased transfer (e.g. Primary to Secondary School), you need to do this in plenty of time.
 The Local Authority normally consider applications for September from the previous June.
-If you want your child to start a new school after a school holiday, e.g. Christmas or Easter, please make sure you apply in plenty of time and we advise you to consider the in year calendar of dates that are available on the Council’s website.
-The School Admissions Team are not able to process applications during the school holidays as they are unavailable for us to confirm admissions with.
-Where an application has been received over the holidays and is unable to be processed before the start of the new term we would expect the child to return to their current school until such time as a place can be offered.
+If you want your child to start a new school after a school holiday, e.g. Christmas or Easter, please make sure you apply in plenty of time and we advise you to consider the in year calendar of dates listed above.
+The School Admissions Team are not able to process applications during the school holidays as they are unavailable to confirm admissions.
+Where an application has been received over the holidays and is unable to be processed before the start of the new term, we would expect the child to return to their current school until such time as a place can be offered.

 What happens if I am offered a school place?